+Area of Focus Description and Rationale:

+Include a rationale that explains how it was identified as a critical need from the data reviewed.

-Area of Focus Description and Rationale: Our school wide improvement priorities will continue to focus on standards based planning with an emphasis on differentiation and scaffolding to support diverse learners with grade-level content and acceleration of unfinished learning.
+Our school wide improvement priorities will continue to focus on standards based planning with an emphasis on differentiation and scaffolding to support diverse learners with grade-level content and acceleration of unfinished learning.

 Rationale: Standards based planning and acceleration planning assist teachers in providing rigorous instruction for all students and addresses deficits students may have due to unfinished learning.

+Measurable Outcome:

+State the specific measurable outcome the school plans to achieve.
+This should be a data based, objective outcome.

-Measurable Outcome: Grade 3 proficiency will increase by 5%; Learning gains of the bottom quartile will increase in both reading by 3%.
+Grade 3 proficiency will increase by 5%; Learning gains of the bottom quartile will increase in reading by 3%.
 Cohorts that failed to maintain or improve will increase its proficiency by 10%.

+Monitoring:

+Describe how this Area of Focus will be monitored for the desired outcome.

+Classroom walkthroughs, student performance, attending grade level planning sessions, data chats.

+Person responsible for monitoring outcome:

+Evidence-based Strategy: Describe the evidence-based strategy being implemented for this Area of Focus.

+Differentiation in classroom instruction utilizing standards based instruction and Marzano taxonomy/learning targets.

+Rationale for Evidence-based Strategy:

+Explain the rationale for selecting this specific strategy.
+Describe the resources/criteria used for selecting this strategy.

-Monitoring: Classroom walkthroughs, student performance, attending grade level planning sessions, data chats.
-Person responsible for monitoring outcome: Tracey Foushee-Winfield (tracey.foushee-winfield@sdhc.k12.fl.us) Evidence- based Strategy: Differentiation in classroom instruction utilizing standards based instruction and Marzano taxonomy/learning targets.
-Rationale for Evidence- based Strategy: Rationale: Maintaining standards-based planning will provide rigorous instruction, as well as targeting instruction for all students.
+Rationale: Maintaining standards-based planning will provide rigorous instruction, as well as targeting instruction for all students.
 Maintaining our focus on differentiation ensures instruction is focused on meeting the needs of all learners.